 Psalm 16:1: "You will make known to me the path of life; in Your presence is fullness of joy."

-Rebecca received Prenatal Yoga training through Asheville Yoga in 2010, and she is currently working toward her 500-hour RYT through New Day Yoga.
-Rebecca teaches in the Cumming, GA, area, and is available for private and group classes.
+Rebecca received Prenatal Yoga training through Asheville Yoga in 2010, and completed her 500-hour RYT through New Day Yoga in May of 2013.
+Rebecca teaches in the Cumming, GA, area at her studio called Yoga Selah (www.yogaselah.com) and is available for private and group classes.
 Her classes focus on alignment, strength, and flexibility, and bringing 3 John 1:2 to each student: “Beloved, I pray that in all respects you may prosper and be in good health, just as your soul prospers.”

 Lindsay Pede, RYT 200, is a 2011 graduate of the New Day Yoga 250-hour teacher training.
 From the time she was a young girl, Lindsay was involved in dance, training in both ballet and jazz.
 While dance started her journey with physical movement, it was through yoga that she really began to understand the mechanics of the body and the internal work that goes on during poses.
 Not only did the New Day Yoga teacher training connect the mind-body experience for Lindsay, but it also deepened her walk with Christ.
 Now as a teacher of New Day Yoga, she also guides others into a mind/body connection and inspires passionate spiritual growth.